 Today we travel by day through picturesque settlements and pastures finishing in our last Uruguayan stop—a local ranch, known in the region as an estancia.
 We spend a day at the estancia getting into rural life.
 Learn about the historical roots of the region, participate in the farming, go for a hike or horseback ride, or sit back and sip on the wines of the region as you take in local Uruguayan life.
 On the afternoon of Day 8, we head off for a long overnight journey to Iguassu Falls.
-Concordia to Puerto Iguazu Approximate distance: 868 Km Approximate travel time: 12 hours
+Estancia to Bus stop near Gualeguaychú Approximate distance: 250 km Approximate travel time: 4 hours (including border crossing) Gualeguaychú to Puerto Iguazu Approximate distance: 1100 Km Approximate travel time: 15 hours

 Day 9-10 Iguassu Falls